adstriegel/cse20289-fa24/hw/hw08/README.md

-# Homework 8 - Protect the Castle - Draft
+# Homework 8 - Protect the Castle

 In this homework, you will be building on the scripts that you wrote in Homework 7 to create an automated scanning tool that monitors a directory and appropriately confirms whether or not archives passed as e-mail attachments are approved or quarantined.